How to Compose a Follow-Up Release

 When listing the injured:

-• List names in alphabetical order by their last name
+• List the individuals in alphabetical order by last name.

 • Include the following information, if applicable, in this order: